KumananMahalingam/Proofr/README.md

 ### Why the capture upscales

-The web app clamped capture scale at 1x (`Math.min(1, maxDim / longest)`), which was fine where a page of working was already ~1000px.
-On a phone the captured region is often small in canvas units, and capping at 1x handed the model a small, thin-inked image.
+On a phone the captured
+region is often small in canvas units, and capping at 1x handed the model a small, thin-inked image.
 Capture now scales *up* to fill a 2000px target, capped at 3x.
 This was a significant cause of poor recognition before it was fixed.